Michael-Brodsky/OCR/Tesseract/dependencies/readme.txt

-This folder contains files for installing programs required by the DOCUFILE_TS libraries and UI apps.
-DOCUFILE_TS and LibOCRTesseract have the following dependencies:
+This folder contains files for installing programs required by the OCR-Tesseract versions of the PaperShredder libraries and applications.
+OCR-Tesseract requires the following to convert Adobe pdf files to text:

 gs9561w64.exe -	GPL GhostScript (64-bit) - Postscript interpreter
 ImageMagick-7.1.1-41-Q16-HDRI-x64-dll.exe	- ImageMagick (64-bit) - Pdf to image file converter